Land Stewardship in Kansas since 1856

-Buying a side of beef can be an economical way of filling your freezer with premium beef and supporting your local organic farmer but the process can be extremely confusing for the first time customer.
+Buying a side of beef can be an economical way of filling your freezer with premium beef but the process can be extremely confusing for the first time customer.
 Below is a brief outline of the steps, how it works and what you can expect.
+We offer beef by the side once a year in October, at the end of the grazing season.

 How much to order.
 Before you can calculate how much beef is right for your family, you will need a brief understanding of beef weights and yields.
 Beef weight and yield is perhaps the most confusing of all the steps in buying your beef, because the weight of beef changes during different stages of processing.